To elope in Arkansas:

 The marriage license does not have to be obtained or returned to the county in which you were married.
 If you get married in Arkansas, you are able to return it to any county clerk in Arkansas to be recorded.
 Both parties need to be over 18, and the cost is $60 cash or credit (with a processing fee for the latter).
 You'll then need to get married within 60 days of the issue date.

 The basics of what you need to know about eloping in Arkansas.

-Let's face it - this year has been terrible for couples planning a wedding.
-And facing the unknown of what next year might hold is pretty scary if you have postponed your wedding or if you are recently engaged and are starting to think about what the heck you are going to do when it comes to planning a wedding during a pandemic.
+Let's face it - the past couple of years has been terrible for couples planning a wedding.
+And facing the unknown of what next year might hold is pretty scary.
+Whether you have postponed your wedding or if you are recently engaged and are starting to think about what the heck you are going to do when it comes to planning a wedding during a pandemic.
 Don't worry - you're in the right place!

 Whether or not you've seriously considered eloping, it can be an incredible experience!

 The chance to plan a perfect day that's completely about the two of you and not having to worry about everyone else is liberating.
 I honestly have loved elopements for a long time and eloped with my husband over 3 years ago.
 It was literally one of the best decisions we have ever made as a couple!
 You know, besides choosing each other:)

 If you have made the brave decision to elope in Arkansas or are even considering it, then bravo!!!
 You are choosing a gorgeous state with truly stunning topography and endless possibilities to say your vows and creating your dream elopement experience.